Trial Information

 January 20, 2025

 While almost all J6 defendants received full pardons on this day via an Executive Order signed by President Trump, Tom did not receive a pardon.
 Tom’s sentence (his time served sentence of 53 days) was commuted.
+However, President Trump stated that they would be doing further research on the cases of those that received commutations, and that pardons may be forthcoming in those cases.